 In addition to avoiding foods that cause gas, certain foods are less likely to result in gas and bloating, including:

-• Vegetables such as lettuce, tomatoes, zucchini, and okra
+- Vegetables such as lettuce, tomatoes, and zucchini

-• Fruits such as cantaloupe, grapes, berries, cherries, and avocado
+- Certain fruits such as cantaloupe, grapes, and berries

 Eating food slowly is also important since it prevents taking in too much air, which is known to contribute to bloating and burping.